AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Templates.md

 where '_T_' is the name of the datatype of the variable that is subject to change.
 The name '_T_' is entirely arbitrary — you can name the type whatever you want, but '_T_' is generally used because it's short and makes sense (since '_T_' is short for type).
 In fact, some languages like C# mandate '_T_' as the indicator of a generic type.

-Interestingly enough, the type-specific versions of templated function/class do not exist until used in the program.
-To prove this, make a syntax error in a templated function and compile the program without using it.
+Interestingly enough, the type-specific versions of templated function/class do not exist until used in the program, which is when the compiler creates them.
+To test this, make a syntax error in a templated function and compile the program without using it.
 The program will compile just fine.

 ## Templated Functions